ImErvin/memory-lane/README.md

 After deploying the application and receiving feedback from friends during user testing, the following potential improvements were noted:

 1. The process of creating a memory lane and subsequently adding memories feels overly complex and should be simplified.
 A possible enhancement could be implementing an onboarding flow that allows users to create a lane and immediately add memories to it.

+    > I later added ExifData package to automatically attempt to find the date the image was taken and autofill the timestamp hopefully improving the UX slightly
 2. Users expressed a desire to use the app similarly to Instagram, wanting to create picture collections akin to albums without placing much importance on adding timestamps.
 3. Users raised concerns about all memory lanes being public by default.
 They wanted the ability to keep some lanes private.